- Best-in-class Retina display

 You can easily configure the layout in the settings to suit your needs, which is great, but I still found myself wishing that a non-Touch Bar version with proper function keys was available.
 Say what you like about physical controls, but at least they remain in the same place.
 You don’t get the benefit that muscle memory affords you with an ever-shifting context-dependant control strip.

 The Touch ID fingerprint scanner, which returns from the 2017 version, is useful.
-It means you can bypass having to input your complex and hard-to-crack passwords every time you want to authorise an iTunes purchase.
+It means you can bypass having to input your complex and hard-to-crack passwords every time you want to authorise an iTunes purchase, for example.
 However, most of the time it will be used to quickly unlock the laptop, which it pleasingly does near-instantly.

 Related: Best monitors